 Give your child a variety of fruits.
 You can use fresh or frozen fruit.
 Commercial canned fruit and compotes are also convenient.
-Choose brands without added sugar.
+Choose brands without added sugar and don't add sugar if you prepare fruit.

 How to prepare fruit